JohnBasrai/rust-base-containers/docs/pushing-locally.md

 # 🔧 Manually Pushing Docker Images to GHCR

 This guide explains how to manually push your locally built Docker containers to [GitHub Container Registry (GHCR)](https://ghcr.io).
-This is useful when testing changes to the `rust-dev-tools` container before the automated GitHub Actions workflow runs.
+This is useful when testing changes to the `rust-base-containers` container before the automated GitHub Actions workflow runs.

 ---